 "Unto me" is from the regular first possessive person pronoun in Greek.

 In the original Greek, the word translated as "thou savourest" means simple "to understand" or "to comprehend."
-It is not a word commonly used by Christ to discuss understanding.
+It is not a word commonly used by Jesus to discuss understanding.

 The Greek word translated as "not" is the Greek negative used to deny objective facts, not opinions.
 It makes a negative statement of fact.